dzchoi/dropalt/ideas.md

 * Fix: "CDCACM: line coding not supported".

 [Refactor]
-* Rename reboot_to_bootloader -> jump_to_bootloader in board-dropalt, Lua and bootloader.
 * Rename .value -> .uint?.
 Search for "union" across sources.
 * Rename key_queue -> main_key_events, key_event_queue_t -> usb_key_events.
 * `assert( false )` and `assert( status == LUA_OK )` are not the proper way to shutdown.
 Use abort(), lua_error() or luaL_error() instead.
   `assert()` for only "non-trivial" logical error.
 * Manage all thread stack sizes in one place.

-[Keymap]
-* Context-remembering keymaps:
-  Pressing End the first time triggers End, then triggers Home on the 2nd and 3rd presses.
-Can be implemented using TapSeq with a longer tapping_term_ms.

 [Debouncing]
 * DEBOUNCE_PRESS_MS and DEBOUNCE_RELEASE_MS defined in NVM.